gasduster99/primaryConcerns/README.md

 For predicting the number of votes in the general election the multinomial size n* is given by the number of votes cast in a given state in 2016 as sourced from [http://www.electproject.org/2016g](http://www.electproject.org/2016g).
-This produces a slight scaling of variability between states, but (based on preliminary sensitivity analysis) misspecifying n* here does not dramatically change the results.
+This scales the variability between states, but (based on preliminary sensitivity analysis) realistically misspecifying n* here does not dramatically change the results.

 Sampling one million y* voting outcomes and assigning the appropriate number of electoral college votes to the winner in each case produces a distribution of electoral college votes in each state, for each democratic